grauds/clematis.doc/docs/web-applications/serving-data/data-access-objects.md

 This, however, would mean adding
 Spring Web controllers capabilities to project to process business use cases.
-In Clematis applications the mixed approach is used.
+In Clematis applications, the mixed approach is used.
 :::